KhalidEchchahid/ecommerce_microservices_spring_cloud/README.md

 A robust, scalable ecommerce platform built with a microservices architecture using Spring Boot and Spring Cloud.
 This project demonstrates modern cloud-native application development practices with emphasis on service isolation, resilience, and scalability.

+**Academic Project:** This is an academic project developed at FSTM Mohammadia under the guidance of Professor Omar El Beggar.

+**Team:**

+- Khalid Echchahid
+- Ayman Amkassou

 ## Architecture Overview

 The application follows a microservices architecture pattern with the following components: